DrTreEsq/GitHub_Portfolio/README.md

 <a href="https://github.com/TREYCSE/Web_Scraper_csv"> Web Scraper Tool </a>

 <h4>
-  Scraping data from a US Constitution Website using scrapy and xpath. stored as sql.
+  Scraping data from a US Constitution Website using scrapy and xpath. saved as json and csv files.
+Using Azure PostgreSQL for deploying and automation (in progress📍)
 </h4>

 ###### SQL database also in progress